4 minute read

 A Fringe programme of creative performances, events and workshops will run from 20 – 27 November in Watt Bros and surrounding venues – including The Town Hall, Wee Windaes, The Newmarket and Smoking Goat – all events are free but must be booked through Eventbrite.

-For more information visit – facebook.com/freshayr.info/
+For more up to date information on FreshAYR 2018, visit – facebook.com/freshayr.info/